Tropes A to C | Tropes D to K | Tropes L to R | Tropes S to Z | YMMV | Famous Last Words | Foreshadowing | Shout-Out

 - Future Chi-Chi, who only has her father since Future Goku is dead and Future Gohan never talks to her and for all she knows, he's dead.
 And without knowing it, she's outlived her son.

-- Much like in canon, just poor poor Trunks.
+- Much like in the source material, just poor poor Trunks.
 Wanting so badly to meet his father, and then Vegeta treats him like absolute shit.
 You can't help but feel really sorry for the kid.

 - Vegeta treats Trunks even worse here.
-At least in canon he never flat out called Trunks a bastard to his face.
+At least in the source material he never flat out called Trunks a bastard to his face.

 - Episode 42 earns Kami some woobie points.
 He's been trapped up on the lookout for hundreds of years and now his duty as Guardian of Earth demands that he fuse with Piccolo, effectively surrendering his free will to someone he doesn't like and rid himself of centuries ago.